dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **Binary Classification**

 As name suggests, there will be binary(two) classes.
 If we have two classes to classify our images into, then we use binary cross entropy.
 Cross entropy loss penalizes heavily the predictions that are confident but wrong.
-Suppose, $$\mathbf{y\hat}$$ is our predicted output by the model and $$\mathbf{y}$$ is target(actual or expected) value.
+Suppose, $$\mathbf{\hat{y}}$$ is our predicted output by the model and $$\mathbf{y}$$ is target(actual or original) value.
 For M example, binary cross entropy can be forumlated as,

 $$
 \begin{aligned}